masaccio/compact-json/README.md

 optional arguments:
   -h, --help            show this help message and exit -V, --version
+  --output-filename [OUTPUT_FILENAME ...], -out [OUTPUT_FILENAME ...]
+                        The output file name(s).
+If empty, no new JSON file(s) will be saved.
+If provided, the number of output file names must match that of the input files.
   --crlf                Use Windows-style CRLR line endings --max-inline-length N
                         Limit inline elements to N chars, excluding